empyriumz/ApoDock_public/README.md

 python docking_esm_protein.py --csv docking_list.csv --packing
 ```
 -----------------------------------------------------------------------------------------------------
-Output example will in defalut dir `docking_results`, out you can use `--out_dir` option to determine the output position.
+Output example will in defalut dir `docking_results`,  you can use `--out_dir` option to determine the output position.

 -----------------------------------------------------------------------------------------------------